MattKetmo/moquet.net/source/_posts/2012-08-01-create-a-blog-in-less-than-a-minute.md

 layout: post
 title: How to create a blog in less than a minute
 tags: [jekyll, site]
+description: This is how I started this blog using Jekyll as static generator website.
 ---

 > Yo dawg!
 I heard you like blogs.
 So I started a blog and blogged about how to